Table of Contents

 - if the dog is weakened after delivery, injury, surgery or long-term illness

-How to Reduce the Shedding of GSP
+How to Reduce German Shorthaired Pointer Shedding

 It doesn’t really matter if your German Shorthaired Pointer is shedding seasonally or suddenly.
 What matters is how you can help your dog.

 If your dog suddenly starts shedding off season, the best thing you can do is to show him to the vet.
-As this may be caused by one of the above mentioned body misfunctions like lack of Hair Vitamins etc.
+As this may be caused by one of the above mentioned body malfunctions like lack of Hair Vitamins etc.

-If you already know, there are no internal problems, the main thing you can do is to Brush your dog daily during this period.
+If you already know, there are no internal problems, the main thing you can do is to brush your dog daily during this period.
 This is a very pleasant and useful treatment that helps to get rid of dead hair and speed up the growth of new hair.
 A gentle massage also has a good effect on the blood circulation in the top layer of the skin, which affects hair growth and improves the appearance of the coat.

 We have tested almost all possible brands on the market, and we are sure Furminator brush is best suitable for reducing German Shorthaired Pointer shedding problems.

 - Ergonomic handle fits in your hand